smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **SMONSTER**

 • Major BugFix on Icons (Location Broken on Mac and PC).
 (Thanks to Jörg)

  **GAME CONTENT**

 • Bugfix on Input Remapping that was setting the keymap navigation to Maya only.
 (Now you're free to use what you want.)

 **MIFABOMA**

 • Added User Value in preferences for Radial and Mirror commands via SMO MIFABOMA Options (Preferences panel)

 **QUICK TAG**

+• New Command:

-• Added the Quick Tag - Set ColorID command to polygons
+  • Set ColorID to polygons